-Subject to the following, the keeping of poultry is discretionary in the Hamlet (HL) zoning district and is permitted in the Rural Residential (RR) zoning district:
+Subject to the following, the keeping of poultry is permitted in the Rural Residential (RR) zoning district:

 - (a) Chicken coops shall be located in the rear of the property, and shall be properly secured and maintained so as to deter predators and to limit excessive smells or noise. - (b) Manure shall be removed and responsibly discarded or composted in a timely manner. - (c) Disposal of deceased birds shall be done in accordance with Ministry of Agriculture regulations. - (d) The number of chickens permitted shall depend on the site size, and type and intensity of surrounding land uses. - (e) Prior to acquiring chickens, it is recommended that individuals consult with their neighbours to identify and address any potential issues or conflicts.